NEW!

 Earlier

-year the city had to deal with Nicole
+this year the city had to deal with Nicole

 Graham who lives at 14 Long Meadows off of